The Ultimate 2021 Leather Sofa Guide

 We believe that our discerning customers can tell the difference in look and feel, and will do our best to meet their expectations!

-Our Arya, Reilly and Ashton sofas are our entry-level sofas, and come upholstered in Italian full-grain full-aniline ("Jethro"), Italian top-grain semi-aniline ("Natural"), and top-grain corrected leather ("Bovine/Club"). more info about our leather options
+Our Arya and Reilly sofas are our entry-level sofas, and come upholstered in full-grain full-aniline ("Kansas") and Italian top-grain semi-aniline ("Natural").
+For more info on these leather options, click here.

-Our Langham, Portage, Ashby and Beaumont sofas come upholstered in German full-grain full-aniline ("Verdura"), Italian full-grain full-aniline ("Raw"), top-grain semi-aniline ("Satine"), and correct-grain semi-aniline ("Brainne").more info about our Langham, Portage leather options
+Our Langham, Portage, Ashby and Beaumont sofas come upholstered in German full-grain full-aniline ("Verdura"), Italian full-grain full-aniline ("Raw"), top-grain semi-aniline ("Satine"), and correct-grain semi-aniline ("Brainne").
+Click here for more info about our Langham, Portage leather options.

 Want to know more?